10 No Fail Activities for People with Dementia

 10 fantastic, failure-free activities for people with dementia

-Safety note: Avoid sharp objects and only give items that will be safe for your older adult.
-For example, if they tend to put things in their mouth or tie up body parts, avoid string, small items, or things that will break when bitten.
+Safety note: Avoid sharp objects and only give items that are safe for your older adult.
+For example, if they put things in their mouth or tie up body parts, avoid string, small items, or things that will break when bitten.

 1) Fold towels